Last updated: April 18th, 2019.

 We may carry out direct marketing by email, social media, or text.

-On our website, we always try hard to make it really clear what we are doing and what communications you will be sent, whether it’s you deciding to sign up to the Take 5 or sign up for a course–and you have a right at any time to change your mind and say no thank you and opt out (but we’d be really sorry to see you go, so please gives us a chance by fine tuning your preferences before really leaving us!).
+On our website, we always try hard to make it really clear what we are doing and what communications you will be sent, whether it’s you deciding to sign up to the weekly email or signing up for a course–and you have a right at any time to change your mind and say no thank you and opt out (but we’d be really sorry to see you go, so please gives us a chance by fine tuning your preferences before really leaving us!).
 The easiest way to opt out is to use the unsubscribe link at the bottom of the communication.
+We also include a link to update your preferences of how often you want to be emailed by us.

 8. Accessing your account information